Sucre (state): Spanish colonization

-King Felipe V, pleased with this service to the Spanish Empire, sends him Royal orders to establish himself permanently in the Valley with special powers of Governance, Justice and Commerce and to make it a territory that is not subject to the Governor of the province of Nueva Andalucía and Nueva Barcelona as well as his appointment as Señorío de San Baltazar de los Arias.
+King Felipe V, pleased with this service to the Spanish Empire, sent him royal orders to establish himself permanently in the Valley with special powers of Governance, Justice and Commerce and to make it a territory that is not subject to the governor of the province of Nueva Andalucía and Nueva Barcelona as well as his appointment as Señorío de San Baltazar de los Arias.
 In 1705 Captain Pedro Antonio Arias y González Manso founded the region of El Valle with the name of San Baltasar de los Arias, which was definitively preserved until the days of the dictatorship of General Juan Vicente Gomez.

 In 1726, the province of Cumaná was composed of Cumaná, Guayana, Barcelona, Maturín and the island of Trinidad.
 This organization disintegrated as Guiana and Barcelona became independent provinces.
 In the year 1777, the Captaincy General of Venezuela was created, formed by seven provinces, among which was Cumaná.

 Contemporary era

-After the events of Caracas in April 1810, commissioners entered Cumaná, a meeting was called to establish a Provisional Board that took over the government of the Province.
-When Gran Colombia was dissolved and José Antonio Páez assumed the presidency of Venezuela, the country was divided into 11 provinces, one of which was Cumaná.
-In 1853, an earthquake once again destroyed a large part of the city.
+Following the events in Caracas in April 1810, commissioners arrived in Cumaná, and a meeting was called to form a Provisional Board, which assumed control of the province's government.
+Cumaná was one of 11 provinces created when Gran Colombia was disbanded and José Antonio Páez became president of Venezuela.
+The city was once again devastated by an earthquake in 1853.